pytong/research-group/wp-content/plugins/unique-headers/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Overhauled outdated FAQ section of readme.

+= 1.5 =
+* Introduced unlimited taxonomy support.
+* When using a blog page set to a static page URL, the image from the static pages custom header will be used.
+* Adding support for all publicly viewable post-types.
+* Adding support for all publicly viewable taxonomies.

+= 1.4.8 =
-Version 1.4.8: Fixing a bug triggered by WordPress assigning non-URL's as the URL.
+* Fixing a bug triggered by WordPress assigning non-URL's as the URL.

+= 1.4.7
-Version 1.4.7: Setting a more sane plugin review time.
+* Setting a more sane plugin review time.

+= 1.4.6 =
-Version 1.4.6: Fixing bug with handling taxonomies.
+* Fixing bug with handling taxonomies.
 Added plugin review notice back, but without the non-existent MONTH_IN_SECONDS constant.

+= 1.4.5 =
-Version 1.4.5: Removing plugin review notice due to unsolvable errors.
+* Removing plugin review notice due to unsolvable errors.

+= 1.4.4 =
-Version 1.4.4: Adding plugin review class back, with correct time stamp set.
+* Adding plugin review class back, with correct time stamp set.

+= 1.4.3 =
-Version 1.4.3: Temporarily removing plugin review class until bugs are fixed.
+* Temporarily removing plugin review class until bugs are fixed.

+= 1.4.2 =
-Version 1.4.2: Adding a plugin review class.
+* Adding a plugin review class.

+= 1.4.1 =
-Version 1.4.1: Instantiating the plugin later (allows for adding additional post-types in themes).
+* Instantiating the plugin later (allows for adding additional post-types in themes).

+= 1.4 =
-Version 1.4: Adding backwards compatibility to maintain header images provided by the Taxonomy metadata plugin.
+* Adding backwards compatibility to maintain header images provided by the Taxonomy metadata plugin.

+= 1.3.12 =
-Version 1.3.12: Added French language translation.
+* Added French language translation.

+= 1.3.11 =
-Version 1.3.11: Moved instantiation and localization code into a class.
+* Moved instantiation and localization code into a class.

+= 1.3.10 =
-Version 1.3.10: Added Deutsch (German) language translation.
+* Added Deutsch (German) language translation.

+= 1.3.9 =
-Version 1.3.9: Fixing error which caused header images to disappear on upgrading (data was still available just not accessed correctly).<br />
+* Fixing error which caused header images to disappear on upgrading (data was still available just not accessed correctly).

+= 1.3.8 =
-Version 1.3.8: Modification translation system to work with changes on WordPress.org.<br />
+* Modification translation system to work with changes on WordPress.org.

+= 1.3.7 =
-Version 1.3.7: Addition of Spanish translation<br />
+* Addition of Spanish translation.

+= 1.3.1 =
-Version 1.3.1: Adjustment to match post meta key to other plugins, for compatibilty reasons.<br />
+* Adjustment to match post meta key to other plugins, for compatibilty reasons.

+= 1.3 =
-Version 1.3: Total rewrite to use custom built in system for media uploads.
-Also adapted taxonomies to use ID's and added support for extra post-types and taxonomies.<br />
+* Total rewrite to use custom built in system for media uploads.
+Also adapted taxonomies to use ID's and added support for extra post-types and taxonomies.

+= 1.2 =
-Version 1.2: Converted to use the class from the Multiple Featured Images plugin<br />
+* Converted to use the class from the Multiple Featured Images plugin.

+= 1.1 =
-Version 1.1: Added support for tags <br />
+* Added support for tags.

+= 1.0.4 =
-Version 1.0.4: Added support for displaying a category specific image on the single post pages<br />
+* Added support for displaying a category specific image on the single post pages.

+= 1.0.3 =
-Version 1.0.3: Correction for $new_url for categories<br />
+* Correction for $new_url for categories.

+= 1.0.2 =
-Version 1.0.2: Bug fix to allow default header to display when no category specified<br />
+* Bug fix to allow default header to display when no category specified.

+= 1.0.1 =
-Version 1.0.1: Bug fixes for post/page thumbnails<br />
+* Bug fixes for post/page thumbnails.

-Version 1.0: Initial release<br />
+= 1.0 =
+* Initial release.

 = Credits =

 Thanks to the following for help with the development of this plugin:<br />
-* <a href="http://onmytodd.org">Todd</a> - Assistance with implementing support for tags<br />
+* <a href="http://onmytodd.org">Todd</a> - Assistance with implementing support for tags.
-* <a href="http://westoresolutions.com/">Mariano J. Ponce</a> - Spanish translation<br />
+* <a href="http://westoresolutions.com/">Mariano J. Ponce</a> - Spanish translation.
 * <a href="http://www.graphicana.de/">Tobias Klotz</a> - Deutsch (German) language translation.
-* <a href="http://nakri.co.uk/">Nadia Tokerud</a> - Proof-reading of Norsk Bokmål (Norwegian) translation (coming soon)<br />
+* <a href="http://nakri.co.uk/">Nadia Tokerud</a> - Proof-reading of Norsk Bokmål (Norwegian) translation.
-* <a href="http://bjornjohansen.no/">Bjørn Johansen</a> - Proof-reading of Norwegian Bokmål translation (coming soon)<br />
+* <a href="http://bjornjohansen.no/">Bjørn Johansen</a> - Proof-reading of Norwegian Bokmål translation.
-* <a href="https://www.facebook.com/kaljam/">Karl Olofsson</a> - Proof-reading of Swedish translation (coming soon)<br />
+* <a href="https://www.facebook.com/kaljam/">Karl Olofsson</a> - Proof-reading of Swedish translation.
-* <a href="http://www.jennybeaumont.com/">Jenny Beaumont</a> - French translation (coming soon)<br />
+* <a href="http://www.jennybeaumont.com/">Jenny Beaumont</a> - French translation.